 Instead, Goldman Sachs decided to build its own platform from scratch.
 Now that Marcus is live, it’s obvious why they chose this route.
 Goldman Sachs underwrites and funds all of the loans on Marcus.

 This allows them to avoid some of the burdensome reporting that is required by LendingClub.
 Their deep pockets can easily handle the loan volume and they’ve built the platform to automate much of the underwriting process.

-Marcus has also started taking bank deposits from consumers and pays a high interest rate on savings, competing with leading online savings accounts such as CIT Bank which pays 1.85% as of writing.
+Marcus has also started taking bank deposits from consumers and pays a high interest rate on savings, competing with leading online savings accounts paying more than 2.00%.